Five Tips for Easy Fall Coffee Table Decorating

 Figuring out exactly what to display on your fall coffee table can be a challenge.
 For me, there are often TOO many things that I want to display, so I have to narrow down my choices.

 However, it can really be helpful to stick with that formula from #2!
 Even though there are so many pretty fall accessories, you really only need one or maybe two, at the most, to give your coffee table decorating a great look for fall.
+Just using a single item, like a clear vase of flowers, for your center table can also give a more modern look to your living room space.

 It’s time to refresh your fall coffee table decorating!